 The signing of the Declaration of Independence and the Treaty of Waitangi

 A growing desire for international recognition of New Zealand (and its governance) led to a meeting of Māori chiefs in 1835 at Waitangi.
 Concerned about the intentions of the growing number of Europeans, the chiefs put their signatures to a document which declared New Zealand’s independence.
 This Declaration of Independence (He Whakaputanga o te Rangatiratanga o Nu Tireni) was acknowledged and supported by the British Government.
 However, overseas interests continued to arrive, with the United States and France competing for influence in New Zealand, as well as private British and French companies planning settlements.

 Over time, British ties proved to be stronger than all others, with Māori and British becoming interdependent through business, marriage, children and religion.
 As a result, the Treaty of Waitangi was drafted by Captain William Hobson, and translated by Reverend Henry Williams into te reo Māori before being presented to local rangatira (chiefs).
 The Māori version of the Treaty was signed at Waitangi on 6 February 1840 by about 40 chiefs following extensive discussion and debate.
 By September 1840 over 500 leaders from throughout New Zealand had signed Māori versions of the document while only 39 signed the English version.
-Nine copies were circulated throughout New Zealand for rangatira to sign.
+Of the more than 200 copies circulated, nine returned with signatures.
 Many chiefs were not given the opportunity to sign or chose not to sign their name.

 Most rangatira signed the Māori version (Te Tiriti o Waitangi) and by 1845 there was much discontent stemming from different translations of key terms in the two versions, particularly relating to sovereignty and possession of lands and other properties.